Kitchen Remodeling in Key Biscayne, FL

 Kitchens on Key Biscayne Age Differently Than Most People Expect

-Living on Key Biscayne changes how a kitchen holds up over time.
+Living on Key Biscayne changes how a kitchen holds up over time, whether your home is near the historic Cape Florida Lighthouse or close to the pristine shores of Crandon Park.
 Even homes that were built carefully begin to show signs of stress earlier than expected.
 Salt in the air never really goes away.
 Humidity stays present year round.
 Windows get opened often, which brings fresh air but also moisture.
 Over time, those conditions add up.

 Many kitchens here still look good on the surface.
 Cabinets close.
 Counters appear intact.
 Appliances run.
 But once the kitchen is used every day, small issues begin to show themselves.
 Doors stop lining up cleanly.
 Drawers feel heavier than they used to.
 Ventilation no longer clears heat the way it once did.